LenweSaralonde/Musician/README.md

 * Mouse over the **Play as a band** button to check which members of the band are ready.
 * Each band member can do all the changes they want in the Song Editor, except changing the start and end points that would result in being out of sync.
-* Keep in mind that the overall polyphony is limited and is shared among all the members of the band.
+* Keep in mind that the overall polyphony can be limited and is shared among all the members of the band.

 Play live
 ---------